krista-t/data-catalog/content/Data Catalog/Data Governance through Catalogs and the Role of DCAT and DPROD Standards.md

 The effectiveness of these efforts can be measured through metadata completeness and quality metrics, catalog usage statistics, policy compliance rates, and increased data reuse across the organization.

-This implementation process aligns with the phases described in the [[Data Catalog Guide#Strategic Roadmap for Data Catalog Selection|Strategic Roadmap]], especially during the "Implementation & Adoption" phase.
+This implementation process aligns with the phases described in the [Data Catalog Guide](../Data%20Catalog/Data%20Catalog%20Guide).

 ## Conclusion